 The model is advantageous to the home owner too, especially from an investment point of view.
 Property values are likely to increases over the construction period, and so the very first off-plan buyers are likely to benefit the most, seeing the greatest appreciation as the development nears completion.

-Off-plan buyers also save significantly in upfront costs, as a home purchased directly from the developer is exempt from transfer duty.
-And, of course, if the home has to be financed, buyers will only start paying the bond once construction is complete, and transfer is finalised, giving them time to save up.
+Off-plan buyers also save significantly in upfront costs, as a home purchased directly from the developer is exempt from transfer duty and VAT.
+And, of course, if the home has to be financed, buyers will only start paying the bond once construction is complete and transfer is finalised, giving them time to save up.

 While it’s not common, some developers have promised on-site amenities, and then not delivered – usually through lack of funding.
-So, one way of showing commitment to the market is by building the healthcare centre and other communal facilities first.
-It is therefore important to closely examine the developer’s track record.
+One way of showing commitment to the market is by building the healthcare centre and other communal facilities first.

 Retirees struggle to finance off-plan purchases